 Firefox itself might not be the perfect web browser for you, however.
 Here are four other web browsers built on top of Firefox that you may want to consider to stave off the looming Chromium web-monoculture.

-Without further ado, here is my list of four Firefox based browsers and some points on what makes them innovative and interesting:
+Without further ado, here’s my list of four Firefox-based web browsers and some points on what makes each of them innovative and interesting: